Gormenghast (opera): Performance history

 Schmidt was present during weeks of rehearsals before the premiere and re-wrote parts for specific voices.
 The opera premiered at the Opernhaus Wuppertal on 15 November 1998, sung in English.
 The stage director was Michael Sturminger, Simon Rekers conducted the Wuppertal Sinfonieorchester.
+Renate Martin and Andreas Donhauser designed the Stage and the Costumes.
 A performance takes about three hours with singers and a string quartet performing live.
 The rest of the music, including full orchestra and performances from Can members Jaki Liebezeit and Michael Karoli, is pre-recorded, mixed and produced for multi-channel playback by Prof. Jono Podmore.
 The opera has three tenor roles—one scored for the operatic tenor voice (Swelter), and two for rock singers (Barquentine and Steerpike).

 The Wuppertal production transferred to the Musiktheater im Revier in Gelsenkirchen in February 1999.
 Highlights from the opera were recorded that same year and released in 2000 by Spoon Records, with the composer conducting the Brandenburger Symphoniker.
 Gormenghast was revived with a new production directed by Andreas Baesler in June 2004 when it was staged at the Völklinger Hütte, an industrial UNESCO World Heritage Site.
 Later that month the production transferred to the Grand Théâtre de Luxembourg.

+The piece had its Austria Premiere in Linz in October 2025 in the "Landestheater".